 Plastic pollution: although present across the world, plastic pollution in Mauritius is very prominent

 Who isn’t aware that our oceans are polluted by plastic and that beaches are becoming dumping grounds?
 If you are thinking about escaping to Mauritius you are really turning a blind eye.
 Nobody is cleaning up the beaches except for the areas that are super touristic such as the Grand Bay.
 The only things that are removed from the beaches are stray dogs.
 Anyways, enough sarcasm, but seriously Mr. Minster of the Environment if you think that tourists are not going to notice, you are severely mistaken!
 Locals themselves do not bathe in certain areas since the water is filthy.
 With all the pesticides pouring directly into the sea and the plastic, we are far from heavenly beaches.
+Think of traveling plastic free !

 The majority of local species has disappeared